evaezpour/video-object-detection/README.md

 make clean #to clean up generated files" make help #to show the help message
 ```
+## Jupyter Notebooks
+There is a Jupyter Notebook in the "notebooks" directory that can be used to run the package.

 ## Usage
 Demo files are included in the demo directory:

-demo/input_video/: Contains sample video files for testing.
+- demo/input_video/: Contains sample video files for testing.
-demo/output_video/: Directory where processed videos will be saved.
+- demo/output_video/: Directory where processed videos will be saved.

 To test the object detection, use one of the sample videos from input_video and run the inference_on_a_video.py file.